 Pants that are not so form-fitting are much more attractive on my aging knees.
 I am well aware of the changes taking place with my shape, so I am mindful of how new purchases look on the body I have now, not the body I had two years ago.

 A significant part of my day is going for a long brisk walk when the weather will allow it.
-The course I take is about three miles long including all the streets in my neighborhood and around the lakes which are the centerpiece of this community.
-I always wear a hat to shade my eyes but also to protect my skin and keep my hair off my face.
-This one is by Betmar from Belk.com.
+The course is about three miles long.
+I always wear a hat to shade my eyes and protect my skin and keep my hair off my face.
+This one is by Betmar.
 The mornings are often chilly, so I usually start out wearing a lightweight jacket.
 This cotton knit zip-front hoodie in fuchsia is by Allison Daley from Dillard’s a few years ago.
 The shoes are very supportive and comfortable.
 They are by Sofft.
 The sunglasses are by Dolce & Gabbana.